kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ Other terms I might use: control, treatment

 ^ Now, I think a lot of people think you need to be able to dynamically insert code.
+That is, you modify the UI remotely, injecting a new experience.

-But Swift is a compiled, static language - how do you modify that at runtime?
+^ But Swift is a compiled, static language - so let's take a look at what an A/B test looks like there.

 ---